 A few examples of inherited dog disorders

 Cavalier King Charles Spaniel: Syringomyelia is a devasting and painful disease caused by the dog’s skull being too small for its brain.
 They can also be susceptible to the early development of degeneration of the heart valves, especially the mitral valve.
-This breed also has high prevalence of hydrocephalus and a range of other genetic issues – predisposition to acquisition of pneumocytis pneumonia, glue ear, and platelet disorders.
-(Source Dr Richard Malik)
+This breed also has a high prevalence of hydrocephalus and a range of other genetic issues – predisposition to the acquisition of pneumocystis pneumonia, glue ear, and platelet disorders.
+More about the Cavalier King Charles Spaniel.

 English Bulldog: Breathing problems have been reported in Australia.
 Plus, in most cases this breed cannot give birth naturally because they have been bred to have large heads, broad shoulders and narrow pelvis.
 The puppies heads are simply too large to move through their mother’s pelvises.
 These dogs typically require a caesarean section and general anaesthesia to be able to give birth.
 They also greatly benefit by surgery for their long soft palates, but unfortunately nothing can be done for their narrow tracheas (wind pipe).
 (Source: Dr Richard Malik)